rsvidal/react-example2/README.md

 2. Data is shared between different react components, using observables
 3. This project has defined different classes by funcionality: IU, business, Controllers, etc.

+When you clones this project in your computer, you need installs their dependencies: npm install

+And you can start the application using the following sentence: npm start

+#
 # DEPRECATED #
+#

 Use https://github.com/arackaf/customize-cra instead.
 Or don't use decorator sytax at all but the MobX 4 `decorate` featur einstead.